Field Note · Operating Economics

 Skip chapter introThe force multiplier metaphor is accurate but incomplete.
 A force multiplier amplifies force in proportion to the force that is input.
 If the input is twenty years of sector-specific knowledge, the output is significant.
 If the input is general curiosity and no domain depth, the output is still general.

-The sector that will benefit most from AI is not the one that adopts the most tools.
-It is the one that builds the deepest competency at the intersection of AI capability and sector-specific knowledge.
+The sector that will benefit most from AI is the one that builds the deepest competency at the intersection of AI capability and sector-specific knowledge.
 That competency does not come from a product.
 It comes from deliberate practice, ongoing learning, and the kind of peer community that compounds knowledge over time.

-The sector that will benefit most from AI is not the one that adopts the most tools.
-It is the one that builds the deepest competency at the intersection of AI capability and sector-specific knowledge.
+The sector that will benefit most from AI is the one that builds the deepest competency at the intersection of AI capability and sector-specific knowledge.

 — On the strategic implication